-Looking to boost your knowledge of the big wide world?
-Why not start with these 21 interesting facts about Namibia!
+Looking to boost your knowledge of the big wide world and your chances of being crowned the next quiz champion?
+Why not start with these 21 fun facts about Namibia!

 Namibia is a sub-Saharan country in south-west Africa.